Graph AI generates neurological hypotheses validated in molecular, organoid, and clinical systems

 Figure-2

-PROTON is released under the MIT License, If you use PROTON, please cite.
+PROTON is released under the MIT License.
+If you use PROTON, please consider citing our paper.

 }